 system).
 The immune system may create abnormal redness and swelling (inflammation)

-in the intestinal wall that does not go away.
+in the intestinal wall that doesn't go away.

 Many people with ulcerative colitis have abnormal immune systems.
 But experts don’t